jpegleg/crypt-baller/README.md

 # crypt-baller
 Encrypt *.tgz in a given directory with a pgp public key in an automated fashion.

+The software contained here does not contain any cryptographic software, just wrapper script automation around other software not included here.

 Example:

 chmod +x ./crypt-baller